WAC Clearinghouse Writing Guide

 Bibliography Format:

-Composer-Last Name first.
-Composition Title-in italics.
-(Editing Information when available-in parenthesis).
+Composer Name.
+Composition Title.
+(Editing Information when available–in parentheses).
 Orchestra Name.
 Conductor Name.
-Recording Company-when available, Medium Recording Number.
+Recording Company–when available, Medium Recording Number.

 Mozart, Wolfgang Amadeus.
 Requiem Mass, K626.
 (Edited by Franz Beyer).
 Academy and Chorus of St. Martin–in–the–Fields.
 Neville Mariner.
 London compact disk 417 746–2.